nspin/nix2go/README.md

 # nix2go

+Dropping tools into an arbitrary environment is hard.
+Compiling them statically can be challenging or just unfeasable, and getting all of the necessary libraries and other runtime dependencies in the right place when standard locations won't work is a pain.
+Nix provides an elegant solution to these problems.

-Prepare a Nix closure to run somewhere other than the Nix store.
+This repository contains the files necessary to prepare a Nix closure to run somewhere other than the Nix store by substituting Nix store paths in Nix outputs using a user-supplied Python function.

 For example, given the following closure: